 The Life and Health Insurance Foundation for Education (LIFE), is a nonprofit organization dedicated to helping consumers make smart insurance decisions to safeguard their families’ financial futures.
 The main topics addressed in their educational efforts are life, disability, long-term care and health insurance.
 LIFE does not endorse any product, company or insurance advisor.

-InsureMASS Insurance Premium Comparison Website, Auto Insurance Rate Comparison Tool.
-This site produces sample insurance premiums for typical drivers with various backgrounds and levels of experience.
+This Mass Insurance site tool produces sample insurance premiums for typical drivers with various backgrounds and levels of experience.
 Your actual premium may differ significantly from the sample based on specific information that you will provide to a company when you apply for insurance.